ksefcovic/CYBR4580/ProgressReports.md

 Dylan
 * I have never done development in Kotlin so that is a learning process
-* I have a limited understanding of Android development to being with and was given an application that I didn't initially develop so I have to decipher how all of the code works
+* I have a limited understanding of Android development, to begin with, and was given an application that I didn't initially develop so I have to decipher how all of the code works

 Aaron
 * Fighting a self-created race condition